suns1232023/History-Literature-Psychology-First-Person-Narratives/README.md

 * sunk-cost thinking
 * strategic blindness
 * the psychology of victory
+* political attachment

 ---

 ### Wu Zixu — *The Eyes at Gusu*

-A reflection on loyalty, revenge, political identity, and the psychological consequences of prolonged historical trauma.
+A reflection on loyalty, revenge, political identity, memory, and the psychological consequences of prolonged historical trauma.

 ---

 ### Bo Pi — *The Ledger of Blood*

-A reconstruction of the political psychology surrounding loyalty, self-interest, information asymmetry, and survival during the Wu–Yue conflict.
+A reconstruction of political psychology during the Wu–Yue conflict.

+**Themes**

+* self-interest
+* loyalty
+* survival
+* information asymmetry
+* political incentives
+* moral compromise

 ---

 ### Wei Zhongxian — *The Last Night*

-A first-person exploration of political power, institutional dependence, fear, and the psychology of an individual who becomes inseparable from the system that created him.
+A first-person exploration of political power, institutional dependence, fear, and the psychology of an individual whose identity becomes inseparable from the political system that created him.

 ---

-### Emperor Chongzhen's Empress — *A Night in the Forbidden City*
+### Empress Zhou — *A Night in the Forbidden City*

-A psychological reconstruction of the final years of the Ming dynasty from inside the imperial household.
+A reconstruction of the final years of the Ming dynasty from inside the imperial household.

-Themes:
+**Themes**

 * political helplessness
 * uncertainty